Ranger Contact and Permit Info

 Permits And Quotas

-Many wilderness permit requests by mail are accepted from March 1 through May 31, but an increasing number of trailheads are reservable 6 months before the entry date, meaning you can reserve 4th of July permits in early January.
+Many wilderness permit requests by mail are accepted from March 1 through May 31, but some trailheads are reservable 6 months before the entry date, meaning you can reserve 4th of July permits in early January.
 Most trails have entry quotas associated with them, the quota period used to be the last Friday in June through September 15 but has changed in some cases to May 1 through November 1.
 A permit application usually includes a reservation fee of $3-$15 per person in the party (checks generally payable to the National Forest Service, but sometimes National Park Service or another entity), together with the date of entry, date of exit, entry trail name, exit trail name, number of people in the party, number of pack or saddle stock (for us this is usually zero) and the location of each overnight camp.
 A second and third choice should be given, if possible, especially for popular weekends such as July 4 and Labor Day, since there is a strong demand for permits and frequently the first choice is not available.

 Check the links above for current details on Sierra and Inyo National Forests!
 Starting in 2003, the forest service will issue permits over the phone with a credit card (760-873-2483), or you can reserve permits by mail.
 If you want your permit left in a night drop box, call that same number between 8-10 am one or two days before your trip.
 After 10am they will be busy issuing permits (which are only reserved from 10am to 4pm).
+Most locations allow free walk-up permits the day before you hike in.

 The quota page link above shows a list of trailheads and how many people can enter per day: 60% of this quota is reservable in advance, and the reservation agent can "borrow" from the next day's quota if your group is too large and you're in more than one night.
 Note that trailheads with a quota of '0' have NO QUOTA YEAR ROUND.